 Fashion Revolution has quite a few different posters on their website that you can download and print for free!
 Print your favorite one (on scrap paper of course!) and pose in your favorite outfit.
 Make sure to use the hashtag #WhoMadeMyClothes to help spread the world.

 Do you ever find the perfect shirt, only to realize that it was most likely made by someone bonded by child or slave labor?
 Although boycotting fast fashion can reduce supply and demand, voicing the truth and educating can make even bigger changes.

 As a consumer, using your voice to ask companies to change has impact, especially when paired with your decision to vote with your dollars for good brands.
 Fashion Revolution offers a pre-written email because who has time to type?

 During Earth Day and Fashion Revolution Week there are many film screenings taking place of documentaries about the fashion industry and sustainable living, such as The True Cost and River Blue.
 Check with local libraries, theaters, and sustainable shops and clubs for times and dates of screenings near you.

 Alternatively, you can watch an environmental film right from home.
 Get your popcorn ready because this week is going to be packed with enlightening, educational, and inspirational movies!

+What will you do?
 Working towards a more sustainable lifestyle is something many of us practice everyday.
 We make little changes to reduce our personal environmental impact and live a more conscious life.